yaswanthteja/Supply-Chain-Management/README.md

 [Dataset](https://www.kaggle.com/datasets/shashwatwork/dataco-smart-supply-chain-for-big-data-analysis/data)

-### DATA DRIVEN INNOVATIONSIN SUPPLY MANAGMENT SYSTEM WITH QLIK INSIGHTS
+### DATA DRIVEN INNOVATIONS IN SUPPLY MANAGMENT SYSTEM WITH QLIK INSIGHTS

 - The project aims to create a data-driven supply chain management system using Qlik, focusing on optimizing logistics, forecasting, and inventory management.
 - The goal is to enhance operational efficiency and responsiveness by leveraging advanced analytics and data insights.